Ozi-cheri/auto-sphere/README.md

    This column contains all tasks and features that need to be implemented.
 It includes user stories, bug fixes, and enhancements that are planned but not yet started.

 2. **In Progress**:
-   Tasks that are actively being worked on by the team are moved to this column.
+   Tasks that are actively being worked on are moved to this column.
 This provides a clear view of what is currently being developed.

 3. **Done**: